Housing Finance Agency Innovation Fund

 - Our bailout recipient list tracks the companies to which Treasury has committed money.

-This program will provide up to $7.6 billion to fund "innovative measures" to help families in the states that have been hardest hit by the aftermath of the burst of the housing bubble.
+This program was created to provide up to $7.6 billion to fund "innovative measures" to help families in the states that were hardest hit by the aftermath of the burst of the housing bubble.

-Ten states received a total of $2.1 billion for plans targeted at steep home price declines and unemployment.
-Those states are California, Florida, Arizona, Michigan, Nevada, North Carolina, Ohio, Oregon, Rhode Island, and South Carolina.
+Initially in 2010, ten states received a total of $2.1 billion for plans targeted at steep home price declines and unemployment.
+Those states were California, Florida, Arizona, Michigan, Nevada, North Carolina, Ohio, Oregon, Rhode Island, and South Carolina.

 In August of 2010, the Treasury Department announced that another $2 billion would go to 17 states and Washington, D.C. for programs targeted at helping unemployed homeowners.
 All of the recipients are listed below.